-If I take my personal device to the IMT Support Desk, what can they help me with?
+If I take my personal device to the IMT Support Center, what can they help me with?

-The IMT Support Desk staff will assist you in connecting to the APUWIFI wireless network and accessing your APU email account.
+The IMT Support Center staff will assist you in connecting to the APUWIFI wireless network and accessing your APU email account.

 Who is responsible for the data/service plan that allows the mobile computing device to access the Internet through their cellular carrier (AT&T, Sprint, T-Mobile, Verizon)?

 The primary responsibility lies with the employee to establish and pay for the data/service plan.
 However, it is the budget manager’s responsibility/prerogative to determine if the mobile computing device usage falls within the Cell Phone Allowance Policy.

 What are the services IMT normally provides for APU computers/ laptops that they will NOT be able to provide for the devices covered under this policy?